Want to create an itinerary from this post?

 Nashoba Valley Ski Area in Westford, MA

-Celebrating its 50th anniversary this year, Nashoba Valley offers 17 trails and plenty of terrain space.
+Fresh off celebrating its 50th anniversary last year, Nashoba Valley offers 17 trails and plenty of terrain space.
 Nashoba hosts a number of events as well, which range from snowboard-only competitions to video editing showdowns.
 Once you’re through with the powder, the Outlook Restaurant is a good place to refuel, while adults can also check out the nearby award-winning winery.
 You can take a peek at ski and stay deals at Nashoba here.

 Photo: Skiing at Nashoba Valley via MOTT